sekander/Humber_College_Projects/Web_Development/Semester_2/HTTP_5222-Full_Stack_Web_Development/Assignment_1/README.md

 - **`updateFullDocument(collectionName, document)`**: Replaces all documents in the specified collection with new data.
 - **`deleteDocument(collectionName, document)`**: Deletes a document from the specified collection.

+## Docker Service Views

+This project has several views that allow users to interact with Docker containers via a web interface.
+Below is a brief summary of each view and its functionality.

+### 1. `index.pug`
+- **Purpose:** This is the main home page of the application.
+- **Key Features:**
+  - Displays a page title "Assignment 1".
+  - Provides a link to navigate to the admin page (`/admin`).
+  - Displays the current Docker container details by pairing Docker `ps` with Docker `stats` using matching IDs.
+  - Each container's info from `docker_ps` and its corresponding stats from `docker_stats` are shown in a table format.
+  - Provides a message section to show the result of API requests.

+### 2. `admin.pug` (Admin Page)
+- **Purpose:** This is the admin control page.
+- **Key Features:**
+  - Displays a page title "Admin Pages".
+  - Provides buttons and links for performing different actions, including navigating to Add (`/add`) and Delete (`/delete`) pages.
+  - Implements an "UPDATE" button that makes two AJAX `PUT` requests to update Docker containers.
+Both requests must complete before the page is reloaded.

+### 3. `add.pug` (Admin Add Page)
+- **Purpose:** This page allows users to add Docker container data.
+- **Key Features:**
+  - Displays a page title "Admin Add Pages".
+  - Users can choose to add either `docker_ps` or `docker_stats` data.
+  - Displays dynamic forms depending on the selected data type (`docker_ps` or `docker_stats`), with input fields for each key-value pair.
+  - Submitting the form sends a POST request to the server with the form data, allowing the user to add new Docker container information.

+### 4. `delete.pug` (Admin Delete Page)
+- **Purpose:** This page allows users to delete Docker containers.
+- **Key Features:**
+  - Displays a page title "Admin Delete Page".
+  - Lists available Docker container IDs as radio buttons that users can select.
+  - Shows the selected container ID dynamically as the user selects a radio button.
+  - Includes a "DELETE" button that sends an AJAX `DELETE` request to the server to delete the selected container.

+### 5. `common/layout.pug`
+- **Purpose:** A common layout file used by all pages for consistent styling and structure.
+- **Key Features:**
+  - Contains the basic HTML structure (header, footer, etc.).
+  - Ensures that all pages share a unified look and feel.

 ## File Structure

 ```plaintext